pandeyneha0123/HR-Management-System/README.md

 -----------------------------------------------
 Introduction:
 ------------
-A human resource management system (HRMS) is a software application used to store employee information and support various human resource functions, such as benefits, payroll, recruiting, training, etc
+A human resource management system (HRMS) is a software application used to store employee information and support various human resource functions, such as benefits, payroll, recruiting, training, etc.

 Human Resource Management System is a combination of systems and processes that connect human resource management and information technology through HRMS software.